 As we’ve mentioned in the past, we’ll be dividing our year into three seasons, during which the menu will change dramatically to match the type of ingredients that are at their peak at any given time of the year.

 Our opening menu will celebrate Scandinavian seafood, which is at its absolute best during the cold, winter months.… More »

 What a year it has been so far.
 We closed noma on Strandgade, did a popup in Mexico, have popped-up under a bridge in Copenhagen and travelled around Scandinavia in search of products and inspiration for our menu at noma 2.0.
-In the meantime, we’ve been planning every other detail of the new space from the spoons to the staff locker room.… More »
+In the meantime, we’ve been planning every other detail of the new space from the spoons to the staff locker room.
+The building is starting to take shape, its foundation has been laid, and the walls are up.… More »

 By René Redzepi - September 27, 2017

 Check out the video for a little update from us on our most recent travels as we prepare for the opening of noma 2.0.